Days before apartments crumbled, repair work started on a building wall that later collapsed. Now officials ask for help with 3 missing men - KESQ

 By Paul P. Murphy and Holly Yan, CNN

+Nearly 50 people from the state’s two search and rescue teams, based in Cedar Rapids and Sioux City, have been on site, according to Halleran.

+“Task Force 1 has installed exterior shoring on the walls deemed unsafe by our engineers.
+We are continuing to work with onsite commanders to provide search and rescue recovery capabilities in accordance with their needs,” Halleran said.

-(CNN) — Just days before part of an Iowa apartment building came crashing down, inspectors noticed a brick façade had separated from the interior wall and appeared “ready to fall imminently,” according to a letter from an engineer.
+Just days before part of the apartment building came crashing down, inspectors noticed a brick façade had separated from the interior wall and appeared “ready to fall imminently,” according to a letter from an engineer.

 The engineer said the “brick façade is unlikely to be preserved in place, but it can be brought down in a safe, controlled manner,” the May 24 letter said.
 The engineer also said the interior wall of the downtown Davenport building appeared to be losing stability and is “causing deformation.”